bdd100k/bdd100k/doc/source/format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We provide labels for **semantic segmentation** and **drivable area** in both JSON and **mask** formats.
-The mask format save the ground-truch of each image into an one-channel png (8 bits per pixel).
+The mask format save the ground-truth of each image into an one-channel png (8 bits per pixel).
 The value of each pixel represents its category.
 255 usually means "ignore".